 What will happen in the study?

 If the individual qualifies and decides to be in this research study, they will come to the Lurie Center for Autism in Lexington, MA for 1-2 visits over 1-3 weeks.
+There is also a fully remote version of this study available for families who cannot travel to MA.

-The following is a list of some of the [activities] that will happen during the study:
+The following is a list of some of the activities that will happen during the study:

 - (If needed) 1-2 weeks of practice with the sleep headband at home